markusprap/waste-classification-webapp/README.md

-# Waste Classification Webapp
+# Waste Classification Web App

-A web application developed for the Capstone Project at Coding Camp 2025, powered by DBS Foundation.
+A web application that can classify different types of waste using machine learning.
+Built for Coding Camp 2025 Capstone Project.

-## Overview
+## What it does

-This project aims to help users classify waste efficiently using machine learning and a user-friendly web interface.
+Upload a photo of waste and the AI will tell you what type it is (organic, recyclable, etc).

 ## Features
 - Image-based waste classification
 - Real-time predictions
 - Educational resources on waste management